atlp-rwanda/Team-furebo-E-commerce-bn/README.md

 [![](https://img.shields.io/badge/Checked_by-Hound-a873d1.svg)](https://houndci.com)

 ### **What does this PR do?**
-A User should be able to view a specific item
+a seller will be able to update products
 ##### **Description of Task to be completed?**
-As a User
+As a Seller
-I should be able to retrieve a given item.
-  **As a Seller** I should be able to see an item if it is from my collection

-  **As a Buyer**, I should be able to see any item from the available items.

 #### How should this be manually tested?
 - First Clone the repository